Seeking out the

 Color: Color

 In The Butler, director Lee Daniels (Precious, The Paperboy) takes us on a Forrest Gump-style journey through American history.
-Forest Whitaker stars as Cecil Gaines, a fictional character based on a white house butler named Eugene Allen, who served eight Presidents over the course of more than three decades.
-Through Gaines's eyes, we watch national events unfold from the beginning of the civil rights movement to the election of the first black president.
+Forest Whitaker stars as Cecil Gaines, a fictional character based on Eugene Allen, a White House butler who served eight Presidents over more than three decades.
+Through Gaines's eyes, we witness national events unfold from the beginning of the civil rights movement to the election of the first Black president.
 Although it is a work of historical fiction, the movie plays like a biopic, and, like many films of that ungainly genre, it contains too many truncated sequences that leap from one major milestone to another, failing to engage our emotions on anything but the most superficial level.
-I usually expect to write off the first third of any biographical movie and just hope that there will be something worth watching by the time the hurried narrative finally slows down.
-Happily, once The Butler settles into its stride, it becomes an absorbing family story told with a first rate cast.
+I usually expect to write off the first third of any biographical movie and just hope that something worth watching will emerge by the time the hurried narrative finally slows down.
+Happily, once The Butler settles into its stride, it becomes an absorbing family story told with a first-rate cast.

-Ultimately, The Butler comes off as an ordinary movie about extraordinary times and events, but the stellar cast raises it a notch or two above the typical biopic.
-Though occasionally sanctimonious and full of anachronistic behavior, it contains within it a powerful theme about the dignity found in stoic patience as well as in decisive action.
+Ultimately, The Butler comes off as an ordinary movie about extraordinary times and events, but the stellar cast raises it a notch or two above the typical non-biopic biopic.
+Although occasionally sanctimonious and full of anachronistic behavior, it contains a powerful theme about the dignity found in both stoic patience and decisive action.